 Over time support and interventions will be analysed to ensure they are having an impact on a child's progress.
-If, over time, a child doesn't make adequate progress, we may request the support of other professionals to ask their advice of how best to meet a child's needs.
-If we do feel that it would be beneficial to involve other professional's we would always discuss this with parents first and ask them to help us to complete a referral form using their knowledge of their child alongside ours.
+If over time a child doesn't make adequate progress, we may request the support of other professionals to ask their advice of how best to meet a child's needs.
+If we feel that it would be beneficial to involve other professionals, we would always discuss this with parents first and get them to help us to complete a referral form.